-In addition to defining these standards for investigation the Kennedy Report also placed great emphasis on the need to support families, stating that 'parents suffering a terrible tragedy need sensitive support to help deal with their loss' (RCPath & RCPCH, 2004, p.
+In addition defining the standards for investigation the Kennedy Report also places great emphasis on the need to support families, stating that 'parents suffering a terrible tragedy need sensitive support to help deal with their loss' (RCPATH & RCPCHath & RCPATH & RCPCHCH, 2004, p.
 1).
-Arguing for a 'compassionate' approach to investigation, the Report identified a strong need for 'appropriate training' which would both enhance 'good communication between professionals and between professionals and parents.'
-Furthermore the Report advocated that 'professionals should be sensitised to emotions being experienced by parents' and whilst some of this may come 'instinctively,' training was also identified as vital in achieving emotional understanding.
-This commitment to sensitising professionals to the 'emotions being experienced by parents' is a key aspect of the research which underpins this book and will be discussed throughout.
+Arguing for a 'compassionate' approach to investigation, the Report identifies a strong need for 'appropriate training' which will both enhance 'good communication between professionals and between professionals and parents.'
+Furthermore the Report advocates that 'professionals should be sensitised to emotions being experienced by parents' and whilst some of this 'comes instinctively' training is also vital in achieving emotional understanding.